-- Generalized anxiety –– Some dogs are just prone to being Nervous Nellies.
+- Generalized anxiety –– Some dogs are just prone to being nervous.
 In fact, a few studies show that certain dog breeds suffer more from various types of anxiety.

-- Illness-induced dog anxiety –– Illness, injury, and past trauma can easily throw a dog into an anxious state.
-Arthritic pain and inflammation is often a contributor to anxiety in dogs.
+- Illness-induced anxiety –– Illness, injury, and past trauma can easily throw a dog into an anxious state.
+Arthritic pain and inflammation are often contributors to anxiety in dogs.

 - Noise anxiety –– This is another common type of dog anxiety, especially during thunderstorms and firework season.
-In extreme cases, some dogs are fearful of loud music, construction work, vacuum cleaners, dishwashers, ice makers, and other loud noises.
+Some dogs are fearful of loud music, construction work, vacuum cleaners, dishwashers, ice makers, and other loud noises.

 - Rescue/shelter dog anxiety –– Shelter dogs that have been rescued to a new home often come with their own set of issues.
-And getting them acclimated to their new environment and routine can be a whole other stressful bag of bones.
+Getting them acclimated to new environments and routines can be a whole other stressful bag of bones.

-We’re so glad you asked!
-You see, dog calming supplements are packed with therapeutic ingredients that promote total relaxation and calmness.
+Dog-calming supplements are packed with therapeutic ingredients that promote relaxation and may fight anxiety.

-In fact, calming supplements are carefully formulated and designed to take the edge off for your anxious dog in a gentle but effective way.
-What’s more, the ingredients found in dog calming supplements are usually 100% natural (depending on how reputable the brand is).
+In fact, calming supplements are carefully formulated to take the edge off for your anxious dog.
+They do this in a gentle, yet effective way.
+What’s more, the ingredients found in dog-calming supplements are usually 100% natural (depending on how reputable the brand is).

 Now then, let’s look at some of these calming ingredients…

-Chamomile is one of those ancient medicinal herbs that’s been around for hundreds of years.
+Chamomile is one of those ancient medicinal herbs that’s been around forever.
 Scientists have studied it for its anti-inflammatory, antioxidant, and sedative-like properties.

-But there’s one particular study that caught our eye… It was a study involving patients with Generalized Anxiety Disorder (GAD).
-After consuming extracts of chamomile, the patients had a reduction of their moderate-to-severe GAD symptoms.
+There’s one particular study that caught our eye—a study involving patients with Generalized Anxiety Disorder (GAD).
+After consuming extracts of chamomile, the patients had a reduction in their moderate-to-severe GAD symptoms.
 That’s pretty cool!